OYASHI777/coup/rustapp/src/prob_manager/documentation.md

             - Change to perhaps not delete information
             - Consider how single card flag might be different from knowing a particular card was redrawn
         - Change to enum of RR and AMB
+        - Most changes will affect add_dead_cards and add_inferred_card => Consider uniting them under same framework
+            - [PROBLEM] if you have a card revealed/discard and you know its from a revealed network, but not which move, how to update?
+                - (Discard) Perhaps you don't care about single_card_flag as its possible to have gotten from either
+                    - You just update if known and ignore if unknown
+                    - If discard, just remove single_card_flag as we don't know if card is from single or whole group
+                        - Just don't touch single_card_flag for evaluation
+                - (Inferred)
+                    - Leave single_card_flag as 1, if unsure of whether card inferred is part of the single_card_flag
         - Does the history store recursion just replace RR Network?
     1b.
 Review every inference and how it interacts and depends on history store and single_card_flag
         - Method for inference will affect dead_card and inferred_card